AndersDeath/diary2/000-current.md

 # 03 März - Sonnstag - Berlin - 530 Tag der Einwanderung - Sunny

 The day was heavy.
 I did a lot of things that I should and others that I wanted to do.
+So, the day was heavy but nice.